Administrative Officers of the College

 New Sooner Orientation Program

 Beginning in mid-May and continuing throughout summer, University College supports incoming students through the New Sooner Orientation Program.
 This program allows students and their parents to spend a day on campus in small groups, accompanied by student guides who are current OU students.
-Activities include meeting with academic advisors to discuss majors and select courses, visiting with other campus services and resources, and enrolling in fall classes.
-Students leave the campus feeling comfortable with OU, with an appropriate schedule, and with a sense of what they can look forward to in the fall.
+Activities include attending information sessions, meeting with academic advisors to discuss majors and select courses, visiting with other campus services and resources, and enrolling in fall classes.
+Students leave the campus with an appropriate schedule and a sense of what they can look forward to in the fall.

 All incoming OU students with an ACT reading sub-score of an 18 or less are required to take a Reading Placement Assessment to determine whether they must take a developmental reading course before moving on to higher reading leveled courses.
 There are no enrollment restrictions for students with an ACT reading sub-score of 19 or higher.
 If a student is admitted Test Optional, our predictive models will determine if a person needs to take the Accuplacer assessment.
 See Reading Assessment for more information.